shalinmangar/solr-perf-tools/README.md

 Other supported command line arguments are:
 * '-no-report' to disable report generation
 * '-revision GIT_SHA' to run tests on a particular git sha instead of latest master

+## Running Contest

+`python src/python/contest.py -revision1 git_sha_here -revision2 git_sha_here -iters 10`

+This will run the simple json indexing benchmarks the specified number of times against the two given git commit SHA and output the runtimes for each sha sorted from low to high.

+This script is fairly basic at this time.

 ## Output